karmada-io/website/docs/reference/components/karmada-aggregated-apiserver.md

       --bind-address ip                                         The IP address on which to listen for the --secure-port port.
 The associated interface(s) must be reachable by the rest of the cluster, and by CLI/web clients.
 If blank or an unspecified address (0.0.0.0 or ::), all interfaces will be used. (default 0.0.0.0)
       --cert-dir string                                         The directory where the TLS certs are located.
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "apiserver.local.config/certificates")
       --client-ca-file string                                   If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
-      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --delete-collection-workers int                           Number of workers spawned for DeleteCollection call.
+      --contention-profiling                                    Enable block profiling, if profiling is enabled --debug-socket-path string                                Use an unprotected (no authn/authz) unix-domain socket for profiling with the given path
+      --delete-collection-workers int                           Number of workers spawned for DeleteCollection call.
 These are used to speed up namespace cleanup. (default 1)
       --disable-admission-plugins strings                       admission plugins that should be disabled although they are in the default enabled plugins list (NamespaceLifecycle, MutatingAdmissionWebhook, ValidatingAdmissionPolicy, ValidatingAdmissionWebhook).
 Comma-delimited list of admission plugins: MutatingAdmissionWebhook, NamespaceLifecycle, ValidatingAdmissionPolicy, ValidatingAdmissionWebhook.
 The order of plugins in this flag does not matter.
       --egress-selector-config-file string                      File with apiserver egress selector configuration.